fireinrain/github-trending/README.md

 ## All language

+* 【2024-04-22】[moest\-np / center\-randomize](https://github.com/moest-np/center-randomize) - Script is to assign exam centers to students
+* 【2024-04-22】[sadmann7 / shadcn\-table](https://github.com/sadmann7/shadcn-table) - A shadcn table component with server\-side sorting, filtering, and pagination
+* 【2024-04-22】[meta-llama / llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Llama2 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
+Supports default & custom datasets for applications such as summarization & question answering.
+Supporting a number of candid inference solutions such as HF TGI, VLLM for local or cloud deployment.Demo apps to showcase Llama2 for WhatsApp & Messenger
 * 【2024-04-21】[meta\-llama / llama3](https://github.com/meta-llama/llama3) - The official Meta Llama 3 GitHub site
 * 【2024-04-21】[code100x / chess](https://github.com/code100x/chess) - A multiplayer chess platform similar to https://chess com/
 * 【2024-04-21】[meta\-llama / llama\-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine\-tuning Llama2 with composable FSDP & PEFT methods to cover single/multi\-node GPUs  Supports default & custom datasets for applications such as summarization & question answering  Supporting a number of candid inference solutions such as HF TGI, VLLM for local or cloud deployment Demo apps to showcase Llama2 for WhatsApp & Messenger